whitneyburton/portfolios/students/1606-back/jean-joeris/20160111-jean-joeris-m4.md

       * Not sure what this would look like
   * Rebuild ideabox with phoenix and react

-Of these goals, I was able to meet the meet the first two.
-The third one is in progress.
+Of these goals, I was able to meet all but the api endpoint.
+The endpoint is in progress.
 I have a Phoenix app that communicates to Enroll's postgres database and have built a few Phoenix models using this db.
 I have worked through a tutorial on building a json api in Phoenix.
+I feel comfortable writing an api controller and serializing json in Phoenix, with tests.
 The only reason I haven't built the Enroll endpoint is that it requires serious use of the Phoenix ORM (Ecto).
-I could try to hack it together using raw sql, but
+I could hack it together using raw sql, but
-  1. the json is complicated enough I'm not sure this would work well, and more importantly
+  1. the json is complicated enough I'm not sure this would work well
   2. I actually want to learn Ecto
 I am happy to try and deliver this controller some time next week.